daihuaye/ngTetris/README.md

 7. Able to restore your previous saved record
 8. Mobile friendly UI
 9. Able to play in your mobile device.
+10. Build from the one of best AngularJS practices, thanks for [johnpapa](https://github.com/johnpapa/angularjs-styleguide)
+11. Use one of most comperhance AngularJS boilerplates, really need to thank: [ngbp](https://github.com/ngbp/ngbp)

 Quick Start
 ===========